Skip to main content

 Landscape archaeology

-All aspects of the theory and practice of landscape archaeology interest me, from sampling patterns and statistical analysis to phenomenology and experiential surveying.
+I am interested in all aspects of the theory and practice of landscape archaeology from sampling patterns and statistical analysis to phenomenology and experiential surveying.
 I am particularly interested in how varied theories and methods can be usefully combined to enhance our understanding of past landscapes.

 After completing my thesis on landscape and settlement in Roman Italy, I had the opportunity to participate in the restudy of one of the pioneering Italian (and Mediterranean) field surveys – the South Etruria Survey.
-As part of the Tiber Valley Project, based at the British School at Rome, I studied the impact of the emergence and transformation of the City of Rome on its northern hinterland from 1000 BC to AD 1000.
+As part of the Tiber Valley Project, based at the British School at Rome, I researched the impact of the emergence and transformation of the City of Rome on its northern hinterland from 1000 BCE to 1000 CE; the final project monograph can be access here.
 I am currently working as part of a consortium to bring together a series of regional survey databases as part of the Roman Hinterland project.
-As well as the rural landscapes of the pre-Roman and Roman periods, I am particularly interested in the historiography and methodologies of survey work.
+As well as the rural landscapes of the pre-Roman and Roman periods, I am interested in the historiography of studies: I have supervised a recent collaborative doctoral award with the British School at Rome to explore the photographic archive of the South Etruria Survey and I am currently supervising a second award using archaeometric methods to study the survey's Roman coarsewares.

-Beyond the Mediterranean, I have completed an AHRC-funded project which brought together my interests in Roman and landscape archaeology.
-Along with Durham colleagues, I explored the post-Roman history of Hadrian's Wall and the history of its study and visual representation from the writings of the Venerable Bede through to the age of the internet.
+Beyond the Mediterranean, I was co-investigator on the AHRC-funded Tales of the Frontier project which explored the post-Roman history of Hadrian's Wall and the history of its study and visual representation from the writings of the Venerable Bede through to the age of the internet.
 In particular I focused on the the social and cultural history of this iconic monument in terms of its wider landscape using a range of theoretical ideas such as representation, embodiment and experience.
-Following on from this research, I am currently working on the idea of globalization and Roman archaeology, both in the past and in relation to heritage monuments such as Hadrian's Wall in the present.

 Research postgraduates

-I currently supervise research students working on varied aspects of Roman and landscape archaeology photographic archives and Hadrian's Wall.
+I currently supervise research students working on varied aspects of Roman and landscape archaeology and reuse of legacy data.
 If you are interested in undertaking postgraduate research, please feel free to contact me to discuss your ideas.

 Research interests